Safiya Bukhari: Arrest and incarceration

 On January 25, 1975, Bukhari was captured after a shooting in Norfolk, VA that left a fellow BLA member dead and another shot in the face.
-Even though she had a license to open carry in public, she was charged with illegal possession of a weapon, felony murder, and attempted robbery.
+She was charged with illegal possession of a weapon, felony murder, and attempted robbery.
 At her arraignment, her own lawyer threatened to have her bound and gagged.
 The jury selection, trial and sentencing all happened in one day, and she was not allowed in court during her trial.
 She was sentenced to 40 years.
 Bukhari was sent to Virginia Correctional Center for Women.
 She was considered the "most dangerous inmate" there.

 She needed surgery, but was denied treatment by prison personnel.
 On New Year's Eve 1976, Bukhari attempted to escape, after one month of frequent hemorrhaging for which she was not allowed to see a doctor.
 She was captured two months later and returned to Virginia.

 While imprisoned, Bukhari and fellow inmates founded a program called Mothers Inside Loving Kids (MILK) to prevent the separation of children from incarcerated mothers.
 Bukhari also filed a lawsuit against the Virginia prison system for US$1.45 million in 1979, alleging that her segregation in prison was unconstitutional and amounted to cruel and unusual punishment, as well as deprivation of equal protection and due process of law.

 In August 1983, she was released on parole, with the condition of never associating with BLA or the Panthers again.